Learn something new every day More Info... by email

 Plainchant actually predates Christianity, and a number of religions have incorporated some form of plainchant into their liturgies and ceremonial singing.
 The definitive characteristic of plainchant is that it is monophonic in form, with many voices blending together as one.
 Some people find plainchant quite moving to listen to, especially when the performers are all talented and well trained.

 Pope Gregory I is heavily associated with the history of plainchant, and he lends his name to a particular style of plainchant, Gregorian chanting.
-Gregory I did not actually develop this plainchant style, but he codified it, standardizing it across the Christian world and establishing a system of musical notation which could be used to record plainchant melodies.
+Gregory I did not actually develop this plainchant style, but his name was likely associated with it because of a mix up between him and a later Gregory.
 Even as Gregorian chanting arose, however, other styles continued to be used, although Gregorian chanting is the official chant of the Roman Catholic Church.

 Plainchant compositions are typically designed for only male voices, reflecting the male monks and priests of the early Church.
 A number of different pitches and modes have been used historically in such compositions, with different styles of plainchant being utilized, depending on the formality of the liturgy.
 Classically, plainchant is performed in Latin, as this language was used extensively by the early Church to celebrate the liturgy.